Q2 2014 Poll runs from April 14 through May 30, 2014. See also Participants' Comments on poll questions and Findings.

 For research announcements, follow us on Twitter and/or join email list.
 (Note to our expert participants – you are already on email announcements list.)

-If you were the scientific advisor to a $100-billion venture capital fund with a 100-year time horizon and a goal of averting a dangerous level of global warming, which would you recommend as the top priority for investment?
+If you were the scientific advisor to a $200-billion venture capital fund with a 20-year time horizon and a goal of limiting global warming to no more than 2 °C above preindustrial levels, which would you recommend as the top priority for investment?

 Are you generating original research in a climate-related field?